Stability and instability in saddle point dynamics -- Part I: Main Results

-As a simple illustration of the use of this result we show how to recover the well known result that the gradient method is globally convergent under the assumption that $\varphi$ is strictly concave-convex.
+As a simple illustration of the use of \autoref{Classification-in-terms-of-B(z)z} we show how to recover the well known result that the gradient method is globally convergent under the assumption that $\varphi$ is strictly concave-convex \icl{(first part of \autoref{rem:gradmethod-strict-case})}. \icl{It is also known that it is sufficient to have the strictness only locally \cite{cherukuri2016role} which can be recovered from \autoref{cor:local} (second part of \autoref{rem:gradmethod-strict-case}).
+Note that in general strictness is not needed to deduce convergence and such examples will be discussed in part II (see also \autoref{rem:check}). }

-\begin{example} Suppose $\varphi$ is strictly concave (the strictly convex case is similar), then $\varphi_{xx}$ is of full rank except at isolated points, and the condition \eqref{eq:first-thm-kernel-condition} can only hold if $x(t)=0$.
+\begin{example} $\ $ \begin{enumerate} \item Suppose $\varphi$ is strictly concave (the strictly convex case is similar), then $\varphi_{xx}$ is of full rank except at isolated points, and the condition \eqref{eq:first-thm-kernel-condition} can only hold if $x(t)=0$.
 Then the ODE \eqref{eq:limiting-ODE-fullspace} implies that $y(t)$ is constant, and hence $(x(t),y(t))$ is a saddle point.
-Thus the only limiting solution of the gradient method are the saddle points, which establishes global convergence. \end{example}
+Thus the only limiting solution of the gradient method \eqref{gradmethod-fullspace} are the saddle points, which establishes that it is globally convergent. \item \icl{Suppose $\varphi$ is concave-convex, but it is strictly concave-convex only in an open region $\mathcal{B}\subset\mathbb{R}^{n+m}$ that includes a saddle point $\mathbf{\bar{z}}$, rather than in the whole of $\mathbb{R}^{n+m}$.
+From the stability of $\mathbf{\bar{z}}$ there exists a neighbourhood $\mathcal{N}\subset\mathcal{B}$ of $\mathbf{\bar{z}}$ such that trajectories that start in $\mathcal{N}$ will remain in $\mathcal{B}$ for all times.
+Furthermore, using the arguments in \ref{ex:strict1}) one can deduce that region $\mathcal{N}$ does not include a trajectory $\mathbf{z}\in\mathcal{S}$ that is not a saddle point.
+Therefore global convergence can be deduced from \autoref{cor:local}.}